newstack-cloud/bluelink/COMMIT_GUIDELINES.md

 - `deploy-engine-client` - This commit scope should be used for a commit that represents work that pertains to the deploy engine client library that is used to communicate with the deploy engine.
 - `common` - This commit scope should be used for a commit that represents work that pertains to the common Go library.
 - `cli` - This commit scope should be used for a commit that represents work that pertains to the CLI for the test/build/package/deploy tooling.
+- `manager` - This commit scope should be used for a commit that represents work that pertains to the bluelink manager tool that is used to install and manage Bluelink on Unix systems.
+- `win-installer` - This commit scope should be used for a commit that represents work that pertains to the Windows installer for Bluelink.

 The commit scope can be omitted for changes that cut across these scopes.
 However, it's best to check in commits that map to a specific scope where possible.